cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

   - This is where `Cemu.exe` is located
 1. Copy **the contents** of `dumpling/online_files/mlc01` to your Cemu mlc01 folder
   - Overwrite any files if prompted
-1. Copy the `dumpling/friends_list` folder to your Cemu games directory
+1. Copy the `dumpling/friends_list_xx` folder to your Cemu games directory
+  - `xx` will vary depending on your region

 ## Selecting your Account